svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ### Certified Researchers
-**Requirements:** Ranking needed for a researcher to be able to submit and validate any type of data. (level 10)
+**Requirements:** Ranking needed for a researcher to be able to submit and validate any type of data, Level 10 in research community.

 **Rights:** Certified researchers can submit, validate or modify any data field, but still need to be validated by research community.
 At this point, reaching higher levels allow users to obtain higher Svandis Power within the platform and also unlocks actions available on the Svandis Newsfeed feature.
 They will now be able to tag “sentiments” in the news articles in order to rate bullish - bearish.

 ### Certified Analysts
-**Requirements:** Extensive experience within svandis platform
+**Requirements:** Extensive experience within svandis platform, Level 20+ in Research Community

 **Rights:** Certified analysts can analyse all the processes of the data workflow on Svandis platform, enabling them to identify anomalies that might be occurring in the system.
 They are also in charge of submitting and validating data that requires rigorous methods of investigation.
 At this level, they have the ability to officially push the projects data into the ICO screeners.
 Furthermore, they get a basic training on algorithms and blockchain parameters that influences the way the community are incentivized towards gathering specific data.
 Certified Analysts can propose tweaks, ideas to the internal team.
 They may act as trainers for researchers as these individuals have shown their value and capacity to deliver on a fast and accurate manner.

 ### Mediators
-**Requirements:** Complete KYC and video interview
+**Requirements:** Complete KYC and video interview, Certified Analysts

 **Rights:** Mediators act as a referee when a project submit conflictual data into the grid or when data cannot reach consensus on whether it is considered good or wrong.
 They communicate with projects to let them know about their grid submission on Svandis platform.
 They are the bridge between projects and Strategic Development office.
 Analysing internal statistics and suggesting platform improvement are tasks that will be done at this optimal ranking level on the Svandis platform.

 ## Rating and Svandis Power
 ### Rating
-Each researcher’s level, from 1 to 20, is directly calculated behind a hidden rating that is influenced by a range of variables based off a user’s productivity and effectiveness.
+Each researcher’s level, from 1 to 20, is directly calculated behind a rating that is influenced by a range of variables based off a user’s productivity and effectiveness.
+The process behind this will be transparent and published after the beta application version is complete.
 Before reaching the certified researcher title, a user in the research community must climb and potentially increase his rating with:

 1. Accuracy of data submission, validation and modification
 2. Ability to perform and reach consensus with other users in a time box
 3. Streaks of successful actions
 4. Activeness on the platform
 5. Difficulty of the data submitted
+6. Correctly Identify spam and malicious content in ecosystem

 On the other hand, participants who fails to reach consensus by submitting erroneous data for data submission or validation will be losing a considerable amount of rating points.
 There will also be penalties for participants who do not respond to data validation requests or who dismiss them on a regular basis.